 Why You Should Trust Us

 We wrote the most comprehensive guide to the best training shoes you’ll probably find anywhere on the internet.
-Aside from that, myself and our product testers have years of experience in the fitness industry and have personally worn most of the CrossFit shoes on the market, from the original Reebok Nanos all the way to the Nike Metcon 7s and the Reebok Nano X1s.
+Aside from that, and our product testers have years of experience in the fitness industry and have personally worn most of the CrossFit shoes on the market, from the original Reebok Nanos all the way to the Nike Metcon 7 shoes and the Reebok Nano X1s.